When I was young, my mother would often make me a hot breakfast that a lot of Caribbean kids have all grown up on, Cornmeal Porridge.

 First of all you have to have good quality ingredients.
 I picked up my organic cornmeal in a local health food store.
-Nowadays you can often find it in the organic section of major grocery stores, or you if you’re having a hard time finding it, you can buy it though amazon.com
+Nowadays you can often find it in the organic section of major grocery stores, or you if you’re having a hard time finding it, you could probably find it online.

 You can also try looking for it in the bulk food store but you need to make sure that wherever you get it from is a store with a higher turnover rate, so you get a fresh product.

 Like buying coffee, you need to check how finely ground it is.
 I prefer the fine ground, not the medium or coarse ground cornmeal because the finer ground gives you a creamier texture in your final product.
 Unless of course you like a really rustic grainy texture.